 The OSU Benchmarks are run in the same manner as other MPI Applications.
 The following examples will use mpirun_rsh as the process manager.
 Please see the default MVAPICH2 userguide for more information on running with other process managers.

-For containers: The following example will measure the latency and bandwidth of communication between two containers (node1-cont1 and node1-cont2) inside a same host.
+For Docker containers: The following example will measure the latency and bandwidth of communication between two Docker containers (node1-cont1 and node1-cont2) inside a same host.

 $ mpirun_rsh -np 2 node1-cont1 node1-cont2 ./osu_latency $ mpirun_rsh -np 2 node1-cont1 node1-cont2 ./osu_bw